gilligan-ees-3310-2018/lab_01_documentation/RMarkdown_intro.md

     -   This is another item in the sub-list

         A list item can have several paragraphs.
-Just ident the continuation by four additional spaces and do not begin it with an asterisk.
+Just indent the continuation by four additional spaces and do not begin it with an asterisk.
 If you have multiple lines with no blank line separating them, Markdown treats them as a single paragraph.

         Here is a third paragraph of continuation.